fornellas/repilog/README.md

 * Rename, graceful and gzip (http://httpd.apache.org/docs/2.2/logs.html#rotation).
 * Piped logs, and let other tool handle log rotation (http://httpd.apache.org/docs/2.2/logs.html#piped).

 First method is by far the most common, but it must call graceful restart (http://httpd.apache.org/docs/2.2/stopping.html#graceful).
 This will make Apache restart all children processes, and can be an issue on very busy sites.
-The second method, do not have this issue, but is as good as the external tool is.
+The second method, does not have this issue, but is as good as the external tool is.

 Apache provides rotatelogs (http://httpd.apache.org/docs/2.2/programs/rotatelogs.html) tool for that.
 It works but has 2 disadvantages: